kevwzhang/kevwzhang.github.io/_posts/2021-1-19-Personal-Financial-Management-Beginnings.md

 - Medicare Tax
     - The amount of Medicare Tax you owe is 1.45% of your **Gross Pay**.
 In this example, the Medicare Tax would be $14.50.
 - Federal Withholding
     - Sometimes, your employer will withhold some amount of money for you to pay off income taxes.
+It's generally a value proportional to your **Gross Pay**.
 Let's say in this example, $100 is withheld for federal taxes.
 - State Tax
     - You also have to pay state taxes on income as well and tax rules vary by state.
+It's generally a value proportional to your **Gross Pay**.
 Let's say in this example, $50 is used on state taxes.

 These entries sum up to a total of $226.50 for **Taxes**.